The Ultimate Guide to Eating, Drinking, and Killing Time at O’Hare International Airport

 Closest gate: M10

-While the River North OG spot is beloved for its late-night eats, tunes, and bottle service, Hub 51’s airport spinoff reads a bit more morning-centric.
-Their breakfast menu, an array of Egg Sandwiches, omelets, and Breakfast Nachos, segue seamlessly into mid-day perks like Tacos and French Dips.
+While the River North OG spot is beloved for its late-night eats, tunes, and bottle service, Hub 51’s airport spinoff reads a bit more casual.
+Their menu sports an array of eclectic comforts, from Chopped Salad and Guac to a Roasted Chicken French Dip.
 Go for the Pulled Chicken Nachos—with its mound of guac, jalapeños, and two kinds of cheese, the Everest-sized portion is the menu’s bestseller.

 Closest gate: M10